Demo Contact

 Technical Service Catalogue

-The technical view of a service catalogue is aimed at IT staff members and documents the underlying processes required to deliver the service.
+The technical view of a service catalog is aimed at IT staff members and documents the underlying processes required to deliver the service.

-A detailed technical service catalogue should include the following information:
+A detailed technical service catalog should include the following information:

 Service Name: The name of the service that is being provided.